How To Set Up a Proxy on Your iPhone

 • Then, enter the port number in the Port box.
 The user must enter this two- or four-digit number to connect to the proxy server.

 • The proxy server then needs authentication if its IP has not already been whitelisted.
-Enter the Username and Password and turn on the Authentication toggle.
+Enter the username and password and turn on the authentication toggle.

 • Tap Save after that.